BrianHenryIE/bh-wc-rest-change-units/README.md

 ## Use

-Download latest release, upload to your WordPress/WooCommerce store.
-Configure:
+[Download the latest release](https://github.com/BrianHenryIE/bh-wc-rest-change-units/releases), upload to your WordPress/WooCommerce store.
+Configure in the WordPress admin UI under `WooCommerce` / `Settings` / `Products` :

 ![REST API weight unit](./assets/screenshot-1.png "REST API weight unit settings screenshot")

-Only one option is provided by the plugin, on the WooCommerce settings product page.
+`REST API weight unit` is the only option provided by the plugin.

 For more granular control, use the `pre_option_bh_wc_rest_change_units_weight_unit` filter: